 On completion of this course, the student will be able to:

-- demonstrate, by way of coursework, knowledge of some important aspects of the armies and military installations, such as forts and linear barriers, of the Roman Empire and Sasanian Persia;
+- demonstrate, by way of coursework and examination as required, knowledge of some important aspects of the armies and military installations, such as forts and linear barriers, of the Roman Empire and Sasanian Persia;

-- demonstrate, by way of coursework, some knowledge of the history and geography of the Roman and Persian Empires;
+- demonstrate, by way of coursework and examination as required, some knowledge of the history and geography of the Roman and Persian Empires;

-- demonstrate, by way of coursework, awareness of some significant regional and chronological differences in military architecture, equipment and army organisation;
+- demonstrate, by way of coursework and examination as required, awareness of some significant regional and chronological differences in military architecture, equipment and army organisation;

-- demonstrate, by way of coursework, bibliographical research skills to enable them to find independently additional information on aspects of the archaeology and history of the armies of Rome and Persia;
+- demonstrate, by way of coursework and examination as required, bibliographical research skills to enable them to find independently additional information on aspects of the archaeology and history of the armies of Rome and Persia;

-- demonstrate, by way of coursework, the ability to assess the effectiveness of various military installations, whether on their own or in combination with others, taking into account all evidence they can reasonably be expected to know of, such as architecture, strength of garrisons, weapons and armour likely to be at their disposal, common defensive and offensive strategies, geography and topography.
+- demonstrate, by way of coursework and examination as required, the ability to assess the effectiveness of various military installations, whether on their own or in combination with others, taking into account all evidence they can reasonably be expected to know of, such as architecture, strength of garrisons, weapons and armour likely to be at their disposal, common defensive and offensive strategies, geography and topography.

 |Bishop, M.C. and Coulston, J.C.N., 2006 Roman Military Equipment, 2nd edn, Oxford.|